 ‘The Scientist’ is a single from the band Coldplay.
 The song has a great music video, telling the storyline backwards.

 Originally composed and performed on the piano, this one guitar arrangement uses an open tuning, something Coldplay do well, especially on their first (and in my opinion best) album ‘Parachutes’.

 By allowing the top two strings (tuned to C and F) to be a part of every chord we get different extensions for the chords that are unique and bind the chord progression together.
 This is a similar technique to how ‘Wonderwall’ is arranged.

-In most piano players’ favourite key of F, these are the chords for the intro/verse/outro.
+In most piano players’ favourite key of F, these are the chords during the intro/verse/outro.

 | Dm7 | Bbadd9 | F | Fsus2 | repeat

 The chorus has some strange extensions, the progression is simple, using only chords IV – I – V.

 | Bbadd9 | Bbadd9 | F | Fsus2 | x2

 | Cadd11/G | Cadd11/G |

 Finally, the instrumental section has just two chords.

 | F | Bbadd9 | F | Fsus2 |

 Playing in an open tuning

 The extensions created in ‘The Scientist’ are mainly achieved by utilising the two top open strings, now tuned to C and F.

 Many artists have based their arrangements, and sometimes entire sets, upon open tunings.
 John Martyn, Nick Drake, Joni Mitchel, and Ani Difranco have all created signature sounds with their tunings, sometimes ending up with one tuning per song!